jm/toybox/README.md

 ### Why not just use Lua Rocks or Git submodules?

-Lua Rocks unfortunately isn't compatible with the Playdate implementation of Lua.
+Lua Rocks, unfortunately, isn't compatible with the Playdate implementation of Lua.
 Playdate uses `import` to pull in files and libraries at _compile time_, whereas Lua Rocks (and mainline Lua) uses `require` that pulls in things at runtime.
 The distinction matters and probably has a lot to do